petercripps/IBM-Watson-101-With-Node-RED/1-Setup/README.md

 ![](./images/ibmcloud-021.png)

 ## Part 2: Create IBM Watson services
 For the applications we are going to build in this tutorial, we need to access and use some of IBM Watson's AI services.
-Watson has a number of these services, but we are going to use just three of them here:
+Watson has a number of these services, but we are going to use just two of them here:

 - Watson Natural Language Understanding
-- Watson Visual Recognition
 - Watson Language Translator

 **(1)** We therefore need to provision an instance of each of these services for use by our apps.
 Within **IBM Cloud**, go back to the `Catalog`, search on `Natural Language Understanding`.